itco-education/data-science/Documentation/data_science_1.md

   * Summarising data using advanced filtering and grouping techniques, for example pivot tables in spreadsheets and aggregation functions in databases.

 [VCDTDI049](http://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCDTDI049):
   * Examine the need for data security, legal liability, and responsibilities of engineers.
-(This content will be part of the student edition workshops only).

 [VCDTDI050](http://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCDTDI050):
   * Define and decompose real-world problems precisely, taking into account functional and non-functional requirements and including interviewing stakeholders to identify needs